ArthTechnologies/ocelot/files/docs/privacy.md

 ### Analytics

-Arth collects two pieces of information from site visitors to better know how many people are using its services:
+Arth collects three pieces of information from site visitors to better know how many people are using its services:

 1. Your Platform (Ex: iOS, Android, Linux, Windows, Mac)
 2. Your Language (Ex: En_Us, Es_Es)
+3. The Referrer Site if applicable

 If your browser sends a do not track signal, your analytics will not be collected.
 Additionally, you can also opt-out of analytics by setting "allowAnalytics" in local storage to false using your browser's developer tools.